-Those dripping crumpets, I can see them now ~Daphne Du Maurier
+“Those dripping crumpets, I can see them now”, ~Daphne Du Maurier

-The Crumpet is an Anglo-Saxon invention.
-An early reference to them comes from English Bible translator John Wycliffe in 1382, when he mentions crompid cake, or curled cake.
-There is also a 17th century reference to buckwheat griddle cakes called ‘crumpits‘.
-The Welsh still have a pancake called a ‘crempog‘ and the Bretons have the ‘krampoch‘, a buckwheat pancake.
+An initial reference to them comes from the English Bible translator John Wycliffe in 1382, when he mentions crompid cake, or curled cake.
+There is also a 17th century reference to buckwheat griddle cakes called ‘crumpits‘- the Welsh still have a pancake called a ‘crempog‘ and the Bretons have a buckwheat pancake called the ‘krampoch‘.

 To make tea crumpets Beat two eggs very well, put them to a quart of warm milk and water, and a large spoonful of barm: beat in as much fine flour as will make them rather thicker than a common batter pudding, then make your bakestone very hot, and rub it with a little butter wrapped in a clean linen cloth, then pour a large spoonful of batter upon your stone, and let it run to the size of a tea-saucer; turn it, and when you want to use them roast them very crisp, and butter them.

-Here’s to another Two Hundred Years of the Crumpet!
+One thing is for sure the Crumpet is something special… Here’s to another Two Hundred Years of the Crumpet!